organisciak/dissertation/document/4_posterior_objective.md

 -   _Agreement_.

-    __RQ3__: Does a worker's agreement or disagreement with other workers reflect their overall quality as a worker?
+    __RQ 1.3__: Does a worker's agreement or disagreement with other workers reflect their overall quality as a worker?

-    __RQ4__: If so, can disagreement be used for data improvements?
+    __RQ 1.4__: If so, can disagreement be used for data improvements?

 Most of the evaluations are measured through accuracy, which is percentage of correct classifications that are made: